Illustrations by Sveta Sobolev

 “19 years later.”
 While this might be a phrase in just about any book, die-hard Harry Potter fans will know that it’s also the title of the epilogue in Harry Potter and the Deathly Hallows.
 And guess what?
 19 years later is now.
 What, already?
 Wow, time flies like a Firebolt!
 Since we love languages and we love Harry Potter, and a little geeky trivia can never hurt, we’re taking the end of the saga as an occasion to look more closely at the languages in the Harry Potter universe.

-In contrast to Tolkien’s The Lord of the Rings or the TV-show Game of Thrones, the fictional languages in the Harry Potter universe are not fully fleshed out, but their mention still gives us a glimpse into a multicultural magical society.
+In contrast to Tolkien’s The Lord of the Rings or the TV-show Game of Thrones, the fictional languages in the Harry Potter universe are not fully fleshed out, but their mention still gives us a glimpse into a magical multicultural society.
 This society doesn’t only include humans and their languages, but also the languages that are spoken by various magical Beasts and Beings.
 We’ll only be concentrating on the latter in this article.
-(But if you want to land a stunning Veela like Fleur Delacour, you can start learning French now!
+(But if you want to land a stunning Veela like Fleur Delacour, you can start learning French now!)

 So let’s have a look!